Case Study

 4 of 4 were able to edit an existing job and make changes.

-2 of 4 users struggled to figure out where to preview manual content
+2 of 4 users struggled to figure out how many items had been selected.

 Outcomes

-Content curation-related support tickets decreased by 82%, indicating improved usability.
+Content curation-related support tickets decreased by 80%, indicating improved usability